 Links Lacking Context

 Everyone has seen a random commenter drop a link to their blog or business without context below an article or video.
 Most people don’t take this very seriously.
 Very few would choose to click that link, and Google knows it.
-To build useful, contextual links that flow naturally with the content and actually draw clicks, you must be relevant.
+To build useful, contextual links that flow naturally with the content and draw clicks, you must be relevant.
 Professional services like PureLinq can help you build the right profile to avoid Google penalties with contextual links.

 - Forums and Comments- These venues play host to the highest numbers of context-free links.
 Although they can be valuable—if they’re coming from a verified user, who is sharing them for a legitimate reason on a relevant piece of content, the risk is generally too great on a trusted site.
 Often, they’re just spammy links accumulating under random posts, making your site look bad.